beNative/LogViewer/Readme.md

 # LogViewer

 LogViewer is a general purpose message viewer for log messages with support for multiple sources to receive messages from.
-The application is a modular design which can easily extended to support multiple message types and transfer protocols.
+The application is a modular design which can easily be extended to support other message types and transfer protocols.

 Currently supported are: